Gregory-Bagramyan/rockPaperScissors-JS/README.md

 - add random end sentences for each case
 - improve buttons borders
 - add padding (center text)
 - add margin for FR/ENG language buttons
+- lock options (rock/paper/scissors) from beginning to end of sequence
+- remove all displays excep points at each beginnig of round